tommypx/DataScienceProjects/Big Data Analytics/README.md

 ## Project Overview
-1. Data loading, exploration, visualization and transformation in Spark
+1. Data loading, exploration, visualization and transformation in Spark.
-2. Use of PySpark RDD and PySpark SQL (Dataframes)
+2. Use of PySpark RDD and PySpark SQL (Dataframes).
-3. PageRank algorithm computed using GraphX
+3. PageRank algorithm computed using GraphX.
-4. Make predictions and an end-to-end pipeline with MLlib
+4. Make predictions and an end-to-end pipeline with MLlib.